Timeline of the John F. Kennedy assassination: Monday, November 25, 1963

 Honor pallbearers move the casket of President John F. Kennedy through the Entrance Hall of the White House.
 November 24, 1963.

 At roughly 8:30 a.m., Kennedy's casket was moved from the Rotunda, and carried via horse-drawn carriage to St. Matthew's Cathedral, arriving at shortly past 10 a.m.
 The Requiem Mass was led by Cardinal Richard Cushing.
 About 1,200 guests, including representatives from over 90 countries, attended.
 After the service, Kennedy was buried at Arlington National Cemetery in Virginia.
 Burial rites were concluded by 1:15 p.m.

-J.D Tippit's funeral is held the same day at roughly 2 p.m. in Dallas at the Beckley Hills Baptist Church, where more than 700 uniformed policeman and approximately 1,500 citizens attend.
+J.D Tippit's funeral is held the same day at roughly 2 p.m. in Dallas at the Beckley Hills Baptist Church, where more than 700 uniformed policemen and approximately 1,500 citizens attend.
 Additional members included Tippit's parents, Edgar Lee Tippit and Lizzie Mae Rush; his widow, Marie Tippit (née Gasway); his 3 children, Charles Allen, Brenda Kay, and Curtis Ray Tippit; and other friends and family.
 After the funeral, 15 men escort Tippit's casket to Laurel Land Memorial Park, where he is buried in the Memorial Court of Honor.

 The family of Lee Harvey Oswald at his gravesite, as they watch his casket being buried underground.
 November 25, 1963.

 Finally, Oswald’s funeral is held at roughly 4 p.m., at Shannon Rose Hill Funeral Chapel in eastern Fort Worth, Texas.
 Excluding the Oswald family, little to no one showed up to the funeral.
 The funeral was directed by Paul J. Groody, and 7 newspaper reporters acted as pallbearers, 2 of which remain unknown.
 Those in attendance included Oswald's widow, Marina Oswald; his brother, Robert Oswald; his mother, Marguerite Oswald; and his 2 daughters, Rachel and June Lee Oswald.
 Additionally, about 75 reporters were ordered to step away from the gravesite, and law enforcement was present.
 Oswald's body was then lowered into his grave at 4:28 p.m, and his grave was covered by sunset.